awood/hawkins/README.md

 `--swf` option that will have Hawkins load a Flash file that implements WebSockets.

+## Using `--ignore`

+LiveReload errs on the side of reloading when it comes to the message it gets.
+If, for example, a page is ignored but a CSS file linked in the page isn't, the page will still be reloaded if the CSS file is contained in the message sent to LiveReload.
+Additionally, the path matching is very loose so that a message to reload "/" will always lead the page to reload since every page starts with "/".

 ## A Note on SSL/TLS
 If you tell Jekyll to serve your files over SSL/TLS (by specifying the `--ssl-cert` and `--ssl-key` options), then LiveReload will attempt to use